Skip to article frontmatterSkip to article content

 Exception reporting mode: Minimal

-Here the arrow -> Title create a foreign key from Employee to Title.
+Here the arrow -> Title creates a foreign key from Employee (child) to Title (parent).

 We can use the dj.Diagram class to visualize the relationships created by the foreign keys.